sai-ydev/mighty_iot/index.md

 # WeMos Pinout

+The board used for the workshop is the WeMos ESP8266 development board.
 The image below describes the pinout of the WeMos ESP8266 development.
 It describes the function of each pin:

 ![]({{"/images/esp8266-wemos-d1-mini-pinout.png"|absolute_url}})